Origin Story (the longer version)

 After an unfortunate, unflattering holiday gift of high-waisted, Ed Grimley-esque pants with suspenders and a white turtleneck sweater, I resolved to only give the gift of charity to friends, and family instead of potentially unwanted presents.
 This required a nice and/or amusing card to notify the recipients of the charity chosen.
 On the market, all I found were saccharine, cheesy cards dripping with sentiment in undesirable fonts, so I started making my own.
 And my greeting card company, Gobsmack'd Greetings, was born.
 I write the copy, design the cards, write press releases, social media posts, and customer correspondence.
 I also take on freelance writing projects covering everything from birth announcements to dating profiles to website copy to cover letters.
 I also worked as the Content Consigliere, and occasional hostess for Speechless, a local entertainment and corporate training group that uses improv to help nervous presenters, through 2017.
 Currently, I have a smattering of non-profit clients like the Formerly Incarcerated People's Performance Project and the Fred T. Korematsu Institute that are working to make our planet a bit better, smarter, or more interesting.

-Barely escaped National Novel Writing Month in 2014 & 2015, which means 50,000 words in 30 days. in 2013, I successfully completed NaNoWrimo, and this year plan to rewrite that 2013 project, My Chop Saw Dress, which I'm currently let sit until I can edit over the holidays.
+Barely escaped National Novel Writing Month in 2014 & 2015, which means 50,000 words in 30 days.
+In 2013, I successfully completed NaNoWrimo, and this year, 10 year's later, I rewrote that 2013 project, My Chop Saw Dress, which I'm currently let sit until I can edit over the holidays.
 I am currently editing my 3rd custom children's book.
 We'll see how that all shakes out since I don't have (but covet) that Twilight Zone stopwatch that stops time.